-The Project will be located on approximately 63 acres of a 160-acre parcel within the unincorporated area of Imperial County, California and is bounded by an unnamed dirt road to the north, Cox Road to the west, Garst Road to the east, and West Sinclair Road to the south.
-The town of Niland is approximately six miles northeast and the town of Calipatria is approximately six miles southeast from the Project as shown on Figure 1-1.
-The surrounding area consists of actively farmed fields as well as other geothermal plants located throughout the area, including the Elmore Geothermal Facility immediately south of the plant.
-The Sonny Bono Wildlife Refuge Headquarters is approximately 0.5 mile southwest of the power plant and the Alamo River is approximately one mile east of the Project.
+The Project will be located on approximately 63 acres of a 160-acre parcel within the unincorporated area of Imperial County, California, and is bounded by McDonald Road to the north, Davis Road to the east, Schrimpf Road to the south, and the Salton Sea to the immediate west as shown on Figure 1-1.
+The town of Niland is approximately four miles to the northeast, and the town of Calipatria is approximately six miles southeast of the plant site.
+The surrounding area consists of actively farmed fields and the Salton Sea, as well as other geothermal plants located throughout the area, including the Hudson Ranch Power Plant located east of the site.
 A photo of the Project prior to construction is shown on Figure 1-2, and an architectural rendering is provided as Figure 1-3.
-A list of the property owners within 1,000 feet of the Project and 500 feet of Project linears is provided in Appendix 1A.
-A list of preparers is provided as Appendix 1B.
+A list of the owners of property within 1,000 feet of the Project and 500 feet of Project linears is provided in Appendix 1A.